 Note

-Recently, we introduced an installation for the back end where all the components are supplied in the form of a single Docker image.
+We highly recommend installing the Persephone software stack by using a single Docker image.
 Once the Docker image is installed, you can start using PersephoneShell to populate the data and run the Persephone web client.
+If you prefer to get familiar with the Persephone architecture, please keep reading the text below.

 Logical System Diagram